zed-alpha/shadow-gadgets/README.md

 ## Download

-If you'd prefer a compiled dependency, it's available through the very handy service [JitPack](https://jitpack.io).
+The library is available as a compiled dependency through the very handy service [JitPack](https://jitpack.io).
 To enable download in a modern Gradle setup, add their Maven URL to the `repositories` block that's inside the `dependencyResolutionManagement` block in the root project's